 Q Question Response 10 i) Do you think a cut-off date for "new embedded generation" of 30 June 2017 is appropriate?
 What other date would you propose? i) We do not believe that the proposed cut-off date of 30 June 2017 is appropriate.
 Any change to embedded benefits would need to have sufficient ii) Do you have any views on how mixed sites are being addressed in CMP264 Original? grandfathering protection of projects that have made their investments decisions based on receiving embedded benefits.
-We disagree with iii) Do you think new-build embedded generation capacity that has entered into long term financial and performance commitment obligations via 2014 and 2015 capacity marked or contracts for difference auctions (prior to this modification proposal) should be given exceptions to this cut off date? the proposer's assessment that the proposed cut- off date would be sufficient as it in our view will negatively affect projects currently under construction.
+We disagree with iii) Do you think new-build embedded generation capaci that has entered into long ter financial and performance commitment obligations via 2014 and 2015 capacity mark or contracts for difference auctions (prior to this modification proposal) shoul embedded generation capacity that has entered into long term financial and performance commitment obligations via 2014 and 2015 capacity market or contracts for difference auctions (prior to this modification proposal) should be given exceptions to this cut- the proposer's assessment that the proposed cut- off date would be sufficient as it in our view will negatively affect projects currently under construction.
 In our view the cut-off date would need to be later to protect projects under construction.
-We would propose that the cut-off date is after 30 September 2018 which is similar to the deadline for accrediting under the Renewables Obligation (including graced periods) iv) Do you agree that ignoring demand behind the meter is unlikely to create a significant "loophole" or material discrimination risk in relation to the CMP264 arrangements in the short term v) Question to suppliers: Do you consider that the wording of your existing contracts allow you to reflect the changes provided by these modifications in a cost reflective manner.
+We would propose that the cut-off date is after 30 September 2018 which is similar to the deadline for accrediting under the Renewables Obligation (including graced periods). iv) Do you agree that ignoring demand behind the meter is unlikely to create a significant "loophole" or material discrimination risk in relation to the CMP264 arrangements in the short term v) Question to suppliers: Do you consider that the wording of your existing contracts allow you to reflect the changes provided by these modifications in a cost reflective manner.
 For example, these changes will apply to existing PPAs and generators who significantly alter their output (EREC 59). vi) Do you agree with the definition of commissioned and do you agree that it is appropriate?
 If you do not agree with the definition or that it is appropriate please provide alternative definitions and rationale for this definition.